Call me for your free initial consultation: 240.888.7778 (my personal cell), or email me at, info@PPRSUS.com.

 i) BOP Public Safety Factors and Management Variable Policy (P5100.08) Chapter 4, Pages 5-13; and Chapter 5, Pages 12-13

 l) Occupational trades training program(s) availability

-n) Prison Placement within 500 driving miles of the defendant’s legal residence (but which is ‘aspirational’ on the part of the BOP)
+n) Prison Placement within 500 driving miles of the defendant’s legal residence (which appears ‘aspirational’ on the part of the BOP)

 o) If an FPC is a choice, demonstrating the difference between a Freestanding FPC vs a Satellite Minimum Camp could be valuable to your client.